parvez3019/CoffeeMachine/ReadMe.md

 Note :
 1) Followed YAGNI while writing this code
-2) Could not do TDD because of time crunch but Tried to follow DDD
+2) Could not do TDD because of time crunch but tried where ever it was possible and important
 3) Tried to code in a way that this can be extensible
 4) Haven't implemented parallel drink as we are running this through test only.
 Using go routines this can de done easily as I have added locks on domains updates!
 We can fire N go routine and call makeBeverage() to run in parallel